- Learn how your credit score, the types of debt you carry and your debt-to-income ratio impact your ability and eligibility to buy a home.

 - Understand how much you can afford as a down payment.
 Is it saved up, or will you get help from family?

 - Have a cash cushion.
 Home lenders will look at how many months of cash reserves you have, so you should have enough saved to keep making mortgage payments for a few months if your income dips unexpectedly.

 - Double-check your comfort level.
 Ask yourself again: Are you truly comfortable borrowing an amount into the six figures and making that monthly mortgage payment?

-- Read our Checklist for First-Time Homebuyers to understand all the appropriate paperwork you need to get the conversation started with a potential home lender about your homebuying desires and abilities.
-There’s no cost to get pre-approved or pre-qualified, and that process will give you a better understanding of what you can afford.
-That way, once you start looking at homes, you can better aim your sights on finding the house of your dreams — and you’ll know that you can afford it.
+- Read What Are Closing Costs?
+Guide for First-Time Homebuyers to understand potential additional costs that can be associated with your mortgage.
+That way, once you start looking at homes, you can better aim your sights on finding the house of your dreams — and you’ll have a better understanding of whether you can afford it.

 - Download our checklist for first time homebuyers to get an idea of the steps to take and documents to collect before you start a conversation with a lender.
 That way, once you start looking at homes, you can better aim your sights on finding the house of your dreams.